-Personal transport is Australia’s fastest growing source of emissions, and among the top three highest sources of emissions altogether (behind only energy and land use).
+Personal transport is one of Australia’s fastest growing sources of emissions, and among the top three highest sources of emissions altogether (behind only electricity and stationery energy).
 Whatever way you look at it, our cars are a major contributor to climate change.

 Before we continue – let’s clear the air (pardon the pollution pun).
 EVs are an important piece of the puzzle, but we won’t achieve our climate targets with EVs alone.

 Communities flourish when we open the streets for everyone to walk, ride, play, explore and move.
 When we’re on our feet or on two wheels, we’re getting exercise, moving in safer ways, and feel more connected to the people around us.
 In fact, research shows riding a bike is the ‘happiest’ way to get around.

 By changing the question to ‘How many people can we move down the street?’ rather than ‘how many cars,’ we can re-imagine public space.
 Instead of building more car parks, we’re able to increase the street’s total capacity and open up opportunities for more green and community space This, in turn, helps us to combat the urban heat island effect – in which black, hot bitumen is turning our cities into ginormous ovens, increasing temperatures by up to three degrees celcius.

 What are the benefits of a people centred transport system?

 While there’s no question that we must change our transport system in order to avoid the worst climate impacts, there are many other enticing benefits from transitioning to a transport system that is centered around people who are empowered to walk, ride, use public transport or drive electric vehicles where required.